“Only those who will risk going too far can possibly find out how far one can go.” T.S. Eliot

 Rather than share with you my experiences in their entirety, I would like to tell you about the first 10 days and the last 10.

-Why is Change So Hard?
+Why Is Changing a Habit So Hard?

 I know OBSESSION works, because I’ve put myself through the boot camp.
 I also know change is hard.